sangwoomo/ml-resources/README.md

 - Online Learning: regret bound, multi-armed bandit

 For learning theory, Kearns & Vazirani is the classic; but it's too old-fashined. <br/>
-Personally, I prefer recent books like Shalev-Shwartz & Ben-David. <br/>
-Abu-Mostafa is a good introductory book, and I think it's enough for most people. <br/>
+Abu-Mostafa is a good introductory book, and I think it's enough for most people.

 For online learning, Cesa-Bianchi & Lugosi is the classic.